 You have your backlinks and internal links but it’s time to talk about outbound links.

 Outbound links are links where you link to other pages.
 There are even some outbound links in this article.

 What will you get out of outbound links?

 The first thing it does is that it builds trust in your domain.
-It is like quoting from experts to add to your own content and building credibility.
+It is like quoting from experts to add to your own content and build credibility.
 By doing this, it shows that you know the topic you’re talking about and where to find resources about that subject.
 However, most importantly, your content can become very relevant with the addition of other resources.
-A claim needs to be backed up and linking to other pages can do help with that.
+A claim needs to be backed up and linking to other pages can help with that.

-Although outbound links prove someone’s credibility, it can also hurt your reputation.
+Although outbound links prove someone’s credibility, they can also hurt your reputation.
 You wouldn’t want to quote someone who is wrong.
 For your Shopify website, you shouldn’t link to spammy websites or dead-end links (404 errors).
 Your readers and search engines will associate your domain with spam content or unhelpful.
 They wouldn’t want to come back and your ranking will go down.

 But still, outbound links are really helpful when used right.
 It can help with user experience.
 When someone is reading your content and there is something that they want to know more about, you can link it to another page where they can find a more detailed explanation.
 You can see this happening even in this article.

 Another benefit of linking to other pages is you might even get a backlink yourself.
 Outbound linking tells other websites that you’re participating in the web’s natural linking environment.
 It’s like giving a “like” back to a page that liked your page.